Cringila railway station

-Cringila is an intercity train station located in Cringila, Australia, on the South Coast railway line's Port Kembla branch.
+Cringila railway station is located in Cringila, Australia, on the South Coast railway line's Port Kembla branch.
 The station serves NSW TrainLink trains travelling south to Port Kembla and north to Wollongong and Sydney.

 History

 Though the Port Kembla district was designated as a future port and industrial area as early as 1893, satisfactory wharves were only constructed in the early 20th century.
 The area soon rivalled Newcastle as a centre for the state's steel industry.
-A hamlet of workers' cottages grew up near the steelworks, known first as "Steeltown" and, from the 1920s, Cringila.
+A hamlet of workers' cottages grew up near the steelworks, known first as Steeltown and, from the 1920s, Cringila.
 The railway from the main South Coast line to the new port was completed in July 1916, and a single-platform station followed at Cringila six years later.

 Australia's entry into World War II dramatically increased its demand for steel, and the Port Kembla branch line was duplicated in 1940.
-A new island-platform Cringila Station, in the inter-war functionalist style, opened the following year.
-The dichromatic brick platform building, built to a similar plan as was used for Cronulla branch line stations, features a toilet, general waiting room, staff room, goods store, stationmaster's office, combined booking and parcels office, and ticket office.
+A new island-platform Cringila station, in the inter-war functionalist style, opened the following year.
+The dichromatic brick platform building, built to a similar plan as was used for Cronulla line stations, features a toilet, general waiting room, staff room, goods store, stationmaster's office, combined booking and parcels office, and ticket office.
 The building is considered a good example of its type, being externally intact, and has been listed on the local heritage register.
 The station footbridge was extended in 1958 to provide a direct connection to the adjacent BHP (now BlueScope) steelworks.

-Platforms & services
+Platforms and services

 Cringila has one platform with two faces.
 It is serviced by NSW TrainLink South Coast line services travelling between Waterfall and Thirroul to Port Kembla.
-One weekday morning & 4 weekend late night services go to Bondi Junction.
+One weekday morning and four weekend late night services go to Bondi Junction.

 Transport links

-Premier Illawarra operates three routes via Cringila station:
+Premier Illawarra operates three bus routes via Cringila station, under contract to Transport for NSW: